10 Silent Signs You May Be Developing a Pain Pill Addiction

 - Michigan State University.
 “Prescription Drug Misuse.”

-- Marc Myer, MD, CEO and co-founder of Hyperion Health, Inc, in Minneapolis-St. Paul, Minnesota
+- Marc Myer, MD, CEO and co-founder of Hyperion Health, Inc, in Minneapolis-St. Paul

-- Fran Walfish, PsyD, a psychotherapist in Beverly Hills, CA
+- Fran Walfish, PsyD, a psychotherapist, Beverly Hills

-- Shanthi Mogali, MD, board-certified psychiatrist in general and addiction psychiatry at Columbia University in New York City
+- Shanthi Mogali, MD, board-certified psychiatrist in general and addiction psychiatry at Columbia University, New York City

-- Stephen F. Grinstead, chronic pain and addition specialist at Grinstead Consulting, Training & Coaching in Camarillo, CA
+- Stephen F. Grinstead, chronic pain and addiction specialist at Grinstead Consulting, Training & Coaching, Camarillo, California

-- Todd Crandell, founder of Racing for Recovery in Holland, OH
+- Todd Crandell, founder of Racing for Recovery Holland, Ohio

 - National Institute on Drug Abuse: “What is heroin?”